Learn how to make bechamel sauce in just a few easy steps. Make this creamy sauce to use as a base for dozens of recipes.

 USES FOR BECHAMEL SAUCE

-There are so many ways to use this bechamel sauce recipe.
-One of my favorites is when I make Broccoli Beef and Cheddar Cheese Pie.
-Or, make it as a base for:
+There are so many ways to use this bechamel sauce recipe, or make it as a base for:

 - Macaroni and cheese